leogsouza/ceros-ski/README.md

 ## Playing this solution
-To play my solution you can run the commands locally as it was stated on the section above or you can see at https://ceros-ski-free.netlify.app/
+To play my solution you can run the commands locally as it was stated on the section above or you can see at https://ceros-ski-free.netlify.app/.

+## Github Repo
+The code of this solution can be found at https://github.com/leogsouza/ceros-ski .

 ## Requirements